Israel says it defeated Hamas in a key city, now aims for Gaza's southern border

 "The operation in the Khan Yunis area is progressing and yielding impressive results," Gallant said.
 "We will also reach Rafah and eliminate terror elements that threaten us."

-Rafah is about seven miles further south from Khan Younis, on Gaza's border with Egypt.
+Rafah is about 7 miles farther south from Khan Younis, on Gaza's border with Egypt.
 Rafah is the last sizable town that's still in Palestinian hands.

 They are enduring a humanitarian crisis, made even harsher this week by cold, wet, windy weather.
 Much of the international aid entering Gaza comes through Rafah's border crossing with Egypt.